 - Repeat the process until all of the stew meat has been browned.
 This will probably take about 2-3 batches.
 Set aside.

-- Melt the remaining 1 tbsp of butter in the pan with the beef drippings and add in onion, celery, carrots and garlic.
+- Melt the remaining 1 tablespoon of butter in the pan with the beef drippings and add in onion, celery, carrots and garlic.
 Sautee over medium high heat for about 5 minutes until softened.

 - Add in thyme, rosemary and tomato paste and cook for 1 minute over medium high heat.